 Lorena G Moscardelli

-Research Associate Professor, Bureau of Economic Geology, Jackson School of Geosciences
+Professor, Edwin Allday Endowed Chair in Subsurface Geology, Bureau of Economic Geology, Jackson School of Geosciences

 Mailcode: E0630

-Dr. Lorena Moscardelli is a Research Scientist and leader of the State of Texas Advanced Resource Recovery (STARR) program at BEG.
-Her expertise is in seismic geomorphology and interpretation, sedimentology and stratigraphy and geoscience data integration.
-She received a degree in Geological Engineering from Central University of Venezuela (2000) and a PhD in Geological Sciences from The University of Texas at Austin (2007).
+Dr. Lorena Moscardelli is the Director of the Bureau of Economic Geology and the State Geologist of Texas.
+She holds the Edwin Allday Endowed Chair in Subsurface Geology at the Jackson School of Geosciences.
+Lorena co-chairs the executive council for the Kay Bailey Hutchison Energy Center and serves on the NCS2030 scientific advisory committee at the University of Stavanger in Norway.
+Prior to her appointment as director, she was the Principal Investigator of the State of Texas Advanced Resource Recovery (STARR) program at BEG.
+Her expertise includes seismic geomorphology and interpretation, sedimentology and stratigraphy, and geoscience data integration.
+She earned a degree in Geological Engineering from Central University of Venezuela and a Ph.D. in Geological Sciences from The University of Texas at Austin.

 Research Locations